pervezalam777/notes/mongodb/README.md

 # Start mongo db server
 > mongod

-# list down all the dbs in the mongo server
+# List down all the dbs in the mongo server
 > show dbs

-# switch to database. it will create if the database does not exists.
+# Switch to database. it will create if the database does not exists.
+# shop is db name
 > use shop

-# insert data in to a collection
+# Insert data in to a collection
 > db.products.insertOne({"name": "A Book", "price": 12.99 })

 ### output